Zenith-Team/Tsuru/README.md

 # Special Thanks
 * JHMaster for helping create tools to assist in reverse engineering
 * Joey for helping me set up NSMBU-Haxx when I first started
-* STUPID for basically teaching me everything I know about custom code hacks
+* STUPID for basically teaching me everything I know about custom code hacks, thank you! <3
 * Toms and Kinnay for giving me early access to the Newer U code